Best Souvenirs in Valletta (What’s Worth Bringing Home)

 - A single ‘signature’ item you’ll use often

 Merchant Street is a natural browse corridor, but the best finds often appear on side streets.
-Use the main streets to orient yourself, then wander with intention.
+Use these named anchors to orient yourself, then wander with intention.

-- Side streets for smaller, more unique finds
+- Side streets off the main spine: smaller boutiques and more unique craft finds

 A shopping hour plan (so you still have a life)